Turkey: Fresh arrest warrant for Osman Kavala, hours after acquittal | DW | 18.02.2020

 It happened just hours after a court acquitted him on separate, terrorism-related charges relating to the massive 2013 anti-government protests in Gezi Park.
 The court had ordered his release from jail after 840 days in pre-trial detention.

 The Istanbul prosecutor's office said in a statement that it planned to appeal Tuesday's verdict of a panel of judges finding Kavala not guilty and setting him free.
-Prosecutors also ordered Kavala to be kept in jail while he is investigated in the separate case.
+Prosecutors also ordered Kavala to be kept in jail while he is investigated in the separate case, according to The Associated Press.

+DW correspondent Julia Hahn in Instanbul tweeted Kavala could be detained for up to 12 days "and then — depending on the outcome — might be sent back to Silivri jail in Istanbul."
+Hanh said the move was "an attempt by the authorities to keep Kavala behind bars, no matter what critics say."

 Alleged coup ties